maierfelix/nvk/README.md

 ## Preview:<br/>
 <img src="https://i.imgur.com/cRrVc1N.gif" width="380">

-You can find more previews and demos in [/examples](https://github.com/maierfelix/node-vulkan/tree/master/examples)
+You can find more previews and demos in [/examples](https://github.com/maierfelix/nvk/tree/master/examples)

 ## Example:

 In most cases the bindings match the native style of Vulkan.
-This allows you to follow existing C/C++ tutorials, but write the implementation itself with node-vulkan.
+This allows you to follow existing C/C++ tutorials, but write the implementation itself with *nvk*.
 Note that both interfaces end up with a similar amount of code.
 Optionally you can use some [syntactic sugar](#syntactic-sugar) to write things quicker.

 JavaScript/TypeScript:
 ````js